 The Company's consolidated financial statements are presented in Canadian dollars, which is also the Company's functional currency.
 Monetary assets and liabilities denominated in foreign currencies are converted to Canadian dollars at the appropriate rates of exchange prevailing at the consolidated statement of financial position dates while other assets and liabilities are converted at the rates of exchange applicable at the dates acquired or incurred.
-Revenue and expenses are translated into Canadian dollars at rates of exchange applicable during the periods in which they were earned or expensed.
-All gains and losses are included in the consolidated statements of loss and comprehensive loss as they arise.
+Revenue and expenses are translated into Canadian dollars at rates of exchange applicable at the dates acquired or incurred.
+Revenue and expenses are translated into Canadian dollars at rates of exchange applicable at the ywere earned or expensed.
+All gains and losses are included in the consolidated statements of loss as they arise.